teodorlu/sanity-edn/README.md

 ## PRE-ALPHA STATUS

-`sanity-edn` is an experiment -- and doesn't work yet.
+`sanity-edn` is experimental software.
+As of 2023-01-10, consider reading the `sanity_edn.clj` rather than introducing a dependency.

 ## Dependency coordinates